ipfs-cluster/ipfs-cluster/architecture.md

   * The definitions of components and their interfaces and related types (`ipfscluster.go`)
   * The **Cluster** main-component which binds together the whole system and offers the Go API (`cluster.go`).
 This component takes an arbitrary:
-    * **PinTracker**: a component which tracks the pin set, makes sure that it is persisted by IPFS daemon as intended.
-Default: `MapPinTracker`
+    * **API**: a component which offers a public facing API.
+Default: `RESTAPI`
     * **IPFSConnector**: a component which talks to the IPFS daemon and provides a proxy to it.
 Default: `IPFSHTTPConnector`
-    * **API**: a component which offers a public facing API.
-Default: `RESTAPI`
     * **State**: a component which keeps a list of Pins (maintained by the Consensus component)
+    * **PinTracker**: a component which tracks the pin set, makes sure that it is persisted by IPFS daemon as intended.
+Default: `MapPinTracker`
+    * **PeerMonitor**: a component to log metrics and detect peer failures.
+Default: `StdPeerMonitor`
+    * **PinAllocator**: a component to decide which peers should pin a CID given some metrics.
+Default: `NumPinAllocator`
+    * **Informer**: a component to collect metrics which are used by the `PinAllocator` and the `PinMonitor`.
+Default: `NumPin`
   * The **Consensus** component.
 This component is separate but internal to Cluster in the sense that it cannot be provided arbitrarily during initialization.
 The consensus component uses `go-libp2p-raft` via `go-libp2p-consensus`.
 While it is attempted to be agnostic from the underlying consensus implementation, it is not possible in all places.
 These places are however well marked.

 Components perform a number of functions and need to be able to communicate with eachothers: i.e.:

   * the API needs to use functionality provided by the main component
   * the PinTracker needs to use functionality provided by the IPFSConnector
-  * the main component needs to use functionality provided by the main component of a different peer (the leader)
+  * the main component needs to use functionality provided by the main component of different peers

 ### RPC API